CLASSIFICATION NO. 082

 Under direction, to plan, develop and administer a specialized Human Resources program or project; to coordinate program activities with county management, employees and community stakeholders; to facilitate and participate in program activities; to plan and monitor performance against program goals and objectives and ensure results; to recommend policies and procedures related to program; and to do other work as required.

-The Department of Employee Services provides human resources services to all County departments, including employee recruitment and selection, personnel ordinance and policy administration, diversity initiatives, position classification and compensation, employee training and development, workforce planning, benefits administration, employee wellness, risk management, workers’ compensation, liability and casualty claims management, human resources information systems, labor relations and collective bargaining.
+The Department of Human Resources provides human resources services to all County departments, including employee recruitment and selection, personnel ordinance and policy administration, position classification and compensation, organizational development, employee training and development, workforce planning, benefits administration, employee wellness, risk management, workers’ compensation, liability and casualty claims management, human resources information systems, labor relations and collective bargaining.

-The Human Resources Program Coordinator differs from Human Resources Analyst which performs journey level professional human resources assignments in support of one or more of the department's operational areas.
-It also differs from the Human Resources Manager which has management responsibility for a specialized operational area and full supervisory authority.
+The Human Resources Program Coordinator differs from the Human Resources Analyst series which performs professional human resources assignments in support of one of the department’s functional areas.
+It also differs from the Human Resources Manager series which provides management services over a specialized operational area and directs the work of professional staff within that section.

 Duties may include but are not limited to the following: